ebitengine/oto/README.md

 func main() {

-    //Read the mp3 file into memory
-    fileBytes, err := os.ReadFile("./my-file.mp3")
+    // Read the mp3 file into memory fileBytes, err := os.ReadFile("./my-file.mp3")
     if err != nil {
         panic("Failed to load mp3")
     }

+    //Convert the pure bytes into a reader object that can be used with the mp3 decoder fileBytesReader := bytes.NewReader(fileBytes)

-    //Decode file
+    // Decode file
-    decodedMp3, err := mp3.NewDecoder(file)
+    decodedMp3, err := mp3.NewDecoder(fileBytesReader)
     if err != nil{
         panic("Failed to decode mp3")
     }

-    //Prepare an Oto context (this will use your default audio device) that will
+    // Prepare an Oto context (this will use your default audio device) that will
-    //play all our sounds.
+    // play all our sounds.
 Its configuration can't be changed later.

-    //Usually 44100 or 48000.
+    // Usually 44100 or 48000.
 Other values might cause distortions in Oto samplingRate := 44100

-    //Number of channels (aka locations) to play sounds from.
+    // Number of channels (aka locations) to play sounds from.
 Either 1 or 2.
-    //1 is mono sound, and 2 is stereo (most speakers are stereo). numOfChannels := 2
+    // 1 is mono sound, and 2 is stereo (most speakers are stereo). numOfChannels := 2

-    //Bytes used by a channel to represent one sample.
+    // Bytes used by a channel to represent one sample.
 Either 1 or 2 (usually 2). audioBitDepth := 2

-    //Remember that you should **not** create more than one context otoCtx, readyChan, err := oto.NewContext(samplingRate, numOfChannels, audioBitDepth) if err != nil {
+    // Remember that you should **not** create more than one context otoCtx, readyChan, err := oto.NewContext(samplingRate, numOfChannels, audioBitDepth) if err != nil {
         panic("Failed to create oto context")
     }
-    //It might take a bit for the hardware audio devices to be ready, so we wait on the channel.
+    // It might take a bit for the hardware audio devices to be ready, so we wait on the channel.
     <-readyChan

-    //Create a new 'player' that will handle our sound.
+    // Create a new 'player' that will handle our sound.
 Paused by default. player := otoCtx.NewPlayer(decodedMp3)

-    //Play starts playing the sound and returns without waiting for it (Play() is async). player.Play()
+    // Play starts playing the sound and returns without waiting for it (Play() is async). player.Play()

-    //We can wait for the sound to finish playing using something like this for player.IsPlaying() {
+    // We can wait for the sound to finish playing using something like this for player.IsPlaying() {
         time.Sleep(time.Millisecond)
     }

-    //Now that the sound finished playing, we can restart from the beginning with these two lines player.Reset()
+    // Now that the sound finished playing, we can restart from the beginning with these two lines player.Reset()
     player.Play()

-    //If you don't want the player/sound anymore simply close err = player.Close()
+    // If you don't want the player/sound anymore simply close err = player.Close()
     if err != nil {
-        //Log maybe?
+        // Log maybe?
     }
 }
 ```